nilearn/nilearn/README.txt

-Examples of statistical learning with the scikit-learn
+General-purpose and introductory examples for neuroimaging with the scikit-learn.